The National Laboratory for Pressure and Vacuum

 The National laboratory participates in a number of research and development projects in Europe and Sweden.
 The work enables the development of the laboratory competence and the projects we participate in are within the focus areas that have been selected.

 Dynamic measurements have long been a research area in focus.
 The aim of the research is to quantify the dynamic properties of measurement systems that the static measurement technique cannot describe.

-Since a few years, a project to measure pressure optically has also been run by measuring changes in the refractive index of the pressure media.
+Since 2018, there is also an ongoin project based on measuring pressure optically by measuring changes in the refractive index of the pressure media.
 This can be done with very good precision and repeatability.
-The goal is to help create new references for pressure measurements and is in line with the new definitions in SI.
+The goal is to contribute to the development of new references for pressure measurements and the field is also in line with the new definitions in SI.